Colorectal cancer

 COLLAPSE

-• in combination with a medicine called cetuximab for the treatment of adults with cancer of their colon or rectum (colorectal cancer):
+• BRAFTOVI (encorafenib) is a prescription medicine used in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) to treat people with cancer of the colon or rectum (colorectal cancer):

 • that has spread to other parts of the body, and